xesscorp/XuLA/FPGA/200/README.rst

     HostIoToI2c:
         This design allows a host PC to talk to an I2C peripheral.

-    logic_analyzer/:
-        This is a version of the Sump logic analyzer for the XuLA board.
-        It is not yet completely functional.

     ramintfc_jtag/:
         This design is used by GXSLOAD when it needs to read or write the contents of the SDRAM on the XuLA board.

     ramintfc_jtag_new/:
-        This design is used by xsload.py when it needs to read or write the contents of the SDRAM on the XuLA board.
+        This design is used by the Python version of XSLOAD when it needs to read or write the contents of the SDRAM on the XuLA board.

     rand_test/:
         This design uses the hostio module to gather samples from the random-number generator module.